L-R: Gerry Freeman, James Telesforde John, Hugh ‘Chris’ Erickson, Jomo Jack and Leon King

 On Friday, August 10 around 11:30 am, the Kia #PI 203, driven by King and Jack in the front passenger seat, entered the same car park at the admin building in the area of the cruise ship dock.
 There, they allegedly met with the driver of the same Rav4 and on this occasion, Police Officers identified the driver of that vehicle to be John.
 He then got into the Kia jeep and the vehicle moved off towards the exit at the east of the admin building.

-Graham said at the same time the meeting between King, Jack and John was taking place, Police observed a Toyota Tundra truck #PM 81 in the same neighborhood being driven by Erickson, who was accompanied by Freeman.
+At that same time the meeting between King, Jack and John was taking place, Police observed a Toyota Tundra truck #PM 81 in the same neighborhood being driven by Erickson, who was accompanied by Freeman.
 It is alleged that Erickson and Freeman appeared to have been observing the meeting between Jack, John and King.

 Police Officers, who suspected that a drug transaction had taken place, decided to intercept the vehicles and attempted to stop the Kia jeep as it travelled across the car park.
 The jeep then accelerated and attempted to outrun the Police in the car park.
 Other Police vehicles attended the scene and the Kia jeep was stopped after colliding with an unmarked Police vehicle.